dolanmiu/MMM-awesome-alexa/README.md

 3\.
 Then, add the previously generated config from the website above and put it into the `modules` section of your `config/config.js` file.

+4\.
+Finally, say boot up `Magic Mirror` and say "Alexa, what time is it?" 😊

 **Note:** For an easy set up, you can omit step 2, and 3, and this will instead use alexa credentials I created, so that even novices can get started.
 But it is highly recommended you use your own!

 # Features